wotkad/rise/README.md

 - **Webpack** and **Webpack Dev Server**:
    - You need to install `Webpack and Webpack Dev Server` with `yarn global add webpack webpack-dev-server`.
+- **Yarn**
-   - Then you need to run the `yarn install` process in order to bind all the dependencies in the project.
+   - To install, you need to run the `brew install yarn` command in the console or follow the special guide for the OS [https://yarnpkg.com/lang/en/docs/install/](https://yarnpkg.com/lang/en/docs/install/).

 #### 👨‍💻 Development process

-1. You need to clone the project with the command `git clone git@github.com:wotkad/rise.git` to the directory with projects and change its name to the current one.
+1. You need to clone the project with the command `git clone https://git@github.com:wotkad/rise.git` to the directory with projects and change its name to the current one.
 2. Open the `project name` directory in the code editor.
 3. Install all dependencies with the `yarn install` command.
 4. You can start the development process in the project with the `yarn dev` command. (to run the project on your local network, you should run `yarn dev-network` instead, and using the IP address of the host machine (you need to specify it in the `package.json` file for the `dev-network` command), you can get access to the project on other devices).